Majoring in Microbial Biology

 Microbial biology is a pivotal field of study because small life forms such as microbes, viruses, and fungi make up the majority of planetary biomass, and constitute key branches of the Tree of Life.
 Microbes play fundamental roles in maintaining biosphere health: they degrade environmental pollutants; they supply essential nutrients and chemicals directly to multi-cellular organisms, and they engage in numerous beneficial symbioses with higher organisms.
 Infectious diseases regulate populations of plant and animals, and outbreaks recur in human societies globally.

 The major investigates interactions between microorganisms and the environment to determine the role microbes play in maintaining the health of our biosphere.
 This includes how microbes can help combat environmental pollutants, facilitate energy production, and influence the progress of medical research on infectious diseases.
-Electives in the major are organized into five tracks: (1) General Microbiology, (2) Host-Pathogen Interaction, (3) Ecology and Environmental Microbiology, (4) Evolution/Computational Genomics, and (5) Microbial Biotechnology.
+Electives in the major are organized into five concentrations: (1) General Microbiology, (2) Host-Pathogen Interaction, (3) Ecology and Environmental Microbiology, (4) Evolution/Computational Genomics, and (5) Microbial Biotechnology.
 Offered by the Department of Plant & Microbial Biology (PMB).

 What will I study?